grscheller/neovim-notes/notes/02-BasicTextEditing.md

 * `:help`
 * `:help help`

-Vim/Neovim built in help is very powerful, but not beginner friendly.
+Neovim built in help is very powerful, but not beginner friendly.
 To get the most out of it,

 * Use `<C-]>` or `double-click` mouse to follow vim "hyperlinks"
 * Use `<C-o>` to jump back to previous location